gravitational/careers/challenges/frontend/challenge.md

 Create a directory viewer with the following functionality:

 * An interface for viewing and browsing directory content.
+* Filtering on filename within the current directory (basic string matching).
-* Searching on filename and sorting on filename, type, and size within the current directory.
+* Sorting on filename, type, and size within the current directory.
 * Unlike simlar interfaces such as Google Drive and Dropbox, **file preview is _not_ required**.
 Clicking on a file should be a no-op.

 Directions: